syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ## User handles

 User handles are used to add some frequently used commands around the selector.
-To create user handles, You need to define and add them to the `userHandles` collection of `selectedItems` property.
+To create user handles, define and add them to the `userHandles` collection of `selectedItems` property.
 The `tool` property of user handle should be set with any appropriate tool to enable interaction.

 The following code example illustrates how to draw a user handle.

 {% highlight js %}

-// Define a tool to interact with the user handle var CloneTool = (function (base) {
+// Defines a tool to interact with the user handle var CloneTool = (function (base) {
     ej.datavisualization.Diagram.extend(CloneTool, base);

-    // Initialize the tool
+    // Initializes the tool
     function CloneTool(name) {
         base.call(this, name);
     }

-    // Define the required events
+    // Defines the required events
     CloneTool.prototype.mouseup = function (evt) {
-        //clone the selected elements when click on the custom handle. this.diagram.copy();
+        //clones the selected elements when the custom handle is clicked. this.diagram.copy();
-        //paste the cloned elements.
+        //Pastes the cloned elements.
         this.diagram.paste();
         base.prototype.mouseup.call(this, evt);
     };